yeutterg/CarND-Advanced-Lane-Lines-P4/writeup.md

 * Apply color and gradient thresholds
 * Warp the perspective to a bird's-eye view of the lane
-* Find the lane line boundaries with a histogram and sliding window search
+* Find the lane line boundaries with a histogram and sliding window search (or margin search in subsequent images)
 * Fit the lane lines with a second-order polynomial
+* Apply smoothing with a moving average of previous images
+* Eliminate outliers above a specified threshold
-* Compute the radius of curvature
+* Compute the radius of curvature and sitance from the center
 * Plot the area within the lane lines back on the undistorted image